Native

 of her relatives dying of diabetes.
 She zoned in on fry bread

-Today declaring it junk food that leads to fat Indians.
+Today' declaring it junk food that leads to fat Native Americans.

 She made a New Year's resolution to abstain from fry bread.

-Word spread through Indian Country.
+Word spread through Native America.
 Outrage!
 The nerve of Harjo!

 What started as a woman's disdain for the yummy delicacy suddenly

 became the great fry bread debate.
-Ask any Indian about it and
+Ask any Native

-After all, fry bread is synonymous with Indian culture.
-South
+After all, fry bread is synonymous with Native American culture.

-Dakota has just made it the official state bread.
-And many Indians
+South Dakota has just made it the official state bread.
+And

 an Anishinabe Indian who runs a Web site celebrating fry bread